Much on the line in upcoming appeals court hearing on right to work ballot measure

 A lawsuit challenging the wording of the summary was filed in April.
 Attorneys representing two Kansas City police officers and a nurse from Liberty claimed its language contained “embarrassing” grammatical errors and was unfair and inadequate.

 On June 22nd, Cole County Circuit Court Judge Daniel Green agreed, ruling the right-to-work summary could be confusing to voters.
-Green rewrote to summary in a way he called “fair, sufficient, and informative to voters”.
+Green rewrote the summary in a way he called “fair, sufficient, and informative to voters”.

 In his ruling, Green instructed Secretary Ashcroft to “immediately certify the corrected summary statement as part of the official ballot title”.
 Instead, Ashcroft appealed Green’s decision, with the AFL-CIO joining in.